Security-Onion-Solutions/securityonion-docs/architecture.rst

 Elastic Fleet Standalone Node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An Elastic Fleet Standalone Node is ideal when there are a large number of Elastic endpoints deployed.
+An Elastic Fleet Standalone Node is ideal when there is a large number of Elastic endpoints deployed.
 It reduces the amount of overhead on the Manager node by transferring the workload associated with managing endpoints to a dedicated system.
 It is also useful for off-network Elastic Agent endpoints that do not have remote access to the Manager node as it can be deployed to the DMZ and TCP/8220 (Elastic Agent Management network traffic) and TCP/5055 (Elastic Agent log shipping) made accessible to your off-network endpoints.

 Receiver Node
 ~~~~~~~~~~~~~